SueMottet/PyBer_Analysis/README.md

 Matplotlib will then be used with the first 4 months of this data to create a publication quality multi-line chart to help tell the visual story from the ride-sharing city type data.

-The intended use of this data analysis and the related data visualization (chart) is to help the ride sharing company improve access to ride sharing services and to help determine affordability for underserved neighborhoods.
+The intended use of this data analysis and the related data visualization (chart) is to help the ride-sharing company improve access to ride-sharing services and to help determine affordability for underserved neighborhoods.

 This data analysis will be primarily focused on summarizing how the ride-share data differs across city types highlighting how the city type differences can be used by key decision-maker at the ride-sharing company.

-### Objective 1: Summary of city type data for ride sharing
+### Objective 1: Summary of city type data for ride-sharing
 1. Calculate the total number of rides for each city type
 2. Calculate total number of drivers for each city type
 3. Calculate sum of the fares for each city type